BaseMax/JavascriptWebcamDemo/README.md

 [![Javascript Webcam Demo](demo.jpg)](https://basemax.github.io/JavascriptWebcamDemo/)

-Some of the code is taken from sources on the Internet.
+Some of the code is taken from sources on the Internet. (stop function)

 ### I not have a webcam, So how to test?